internetarchive/dweb-transport/README.md

 or [objbrowser.html](examples/objbrowser.html);
 directly in your browser.

+IMPORTANT - DO THIS ON CHROME NOT ON FIREFOX - SEE "Major Issues"

 ###BLOCK example
 In your browser, open the file:  examples/example_block.html
 Type some text into the editor and hit Save